 Family planning is important to your relationships, career, and personal goals.
-Dr. Holley offers you a variety of contraceptive options, hormonal and non-hormonal, short term and long term, reversible and irreversible.
+Dr. Holley and Teresa offer you a variety of contraceptive options, hormonal and non-hormonal, short term and long term.

 The first step is a comprehensive examination including your health history, current mediations, family history, relationship status, and reproductive plans.
 Some contraceptive methods are inappropriate for women at risk for blood clots or pelvic infections.
 Your needs and desires may change as you mature and your situation changes.

 Some women prefer the month to month flexibility of birth control pills.
 They come in several varieties, some with a planned menstrual period each month, others with scheduled bleeding every three months, and others that result in no monthly period at all.
 Most birth control regimens are prone to “breakthrough bleeding” or unscheduled bleeding at unpredictable intervals.
 Generally this bleeding is light, but it can be heavy and associated with cramping.
 It is managed with short courses of hormones to supplement the birth control pill.

 Some contraceptive measures are useful for control of other medical problems, for example the use of the pill to control excessive vaginal bleeding or menstrual cramping.
 As long as you have no serious contraindications, you may be able to control your periods very effectively using the pill.

 Many women find that they are unable to remember to take the pill properly; even one missed dose can result in an unplanned pregnancy.
 For those women, a long acting reversible contraceptive method may be more appropriate.
 One option is the Depo-Provera injection given once every three months.
 Another is Nexplanon, an implant of etonorgestril that is placed under the skin of the arm and releases low doses of a progesterone hormone over the space of three years.
 Both of these options may cause some unpredictable unscheduled bleeding that tends to go away after 6-9 months of use.